Contracts/ Transactional/ Charter School

 ***IMPORTANT INFORMATION REGARDING NEW CONTRACTING PROCESS***:

-All organizations contracting with the District on or after July 1, 2020 must create a profile in the District’s Oracle Supplier Portal.
+Registration required by all entities and organizations contracting with the District: On or after July 1, 2020 a profile must be created in the District’s Oracle Supplier Portal.
 For more information, click here.

 For contract forms please go here.